arkency/posts/posts/2020-04-10-rails-connections-pools-and-handlers.md

   .connection_handler
   .connection_pools.first
   .connections.first
+  .execute <<~SQL
-  .execute("select 'Do not execute SQL on random connections' as helpful_hint")
+    SELECT 'Do not execute SQL on random connections' AS helpful_hint
+  SQL
 ```

 ### Want to contribute to this blogpost?